apptainer/singularity-userdocs/running_services.rst

     server.
 Also, to let the instance write temporary files during execution, you should use `--writable-tmpfs` while starting the instance.

-Just like that we’ve downloaded, built, and run an nginx Singularity image.
+Just like that we’ve downloaded, built, and run an NGINX Singularity image.
 And to confirm that it’s correctly running:

 .. code-block:: singularity